manualbano-lgtm/Manuele_Albano_Tech_Writer/cv.md

 # Manuele Albano

 Senior Writer with 5 years of experience writing customer-facing documentation for Saas.
-I have a solid background in localization and project management.

-* Internal and customer-facing documentation

-* Hands-on experience in Information Architecture (templating, tagging, taxonomy)

-* Designed AI-powered content pipelines

-* Proficient in Zendesk, Confluence, Jira

 Working Experience
 ------------------